edisedis777/Rain/README.md

 - Day-Night Cycle: Simplified automatic toggle every 30 seconds.
 - User Customization: Rain color picker updates raindrop color.
 - Simulated Weather Data: Randomly simulated with mock conditions (light, moderate, heavy) every 20 seconds.

+## Contributing
+To contribute:

+- Fork this repository.
+- Create a branch for your changes (git checkout -b my-feature).
+- Commit your updates and push them.
+- Submit a pull request with a brief explanation of what you’ve added or improved.
+- Whether it’s a bug fix, a new feature, or a customization, all contributions are appreciated!

+### License
+This project is licensed under the MIT License.

+### Credits
+Rain draws inspiration from nature.